Thank you for your interest in our research! See below for how you can get involved. This information is accurate as of October 2024.

 If you have additional questions after reading the below and want to get involved, feel free to email me.
 My contact information is available on my website.
 I encourage you to read Yonatan Bisk’s FAQ about emailing professors.
 I will try to respond to emails that are tailored to me.
-I kindly ask that you not send the same generic email to a long list of professors.
+For example, they might explain why my lab is a good fit.
+Please do not send the same generic mass email to a long list of professors.

 PhD Students

-For anyone applying to a PhD: Please apply to USC for a PhD program and indicate my name in your application.
-My home department is computer science, though I am open to co-advising students from other departments (as well as co-advising within computer science).
+For PhD applicants: please apply to USC for a PhD program and indicate my name in your application.
+My home department is computer science, though I am open to co-advising students from other departments (and co-advising within computer science).
 You do not need to email me, because I need to see your full application to make a decision (these include confidential letters of recommendation).
-Nonetheless, you are welcome to email me if you feel like our research interests are especially aligned.
-I sometimes respond to these “cold” emails, especially if the email is tailored to me.
-I will make sure to carefully check applications which list my name as a potential PhD advisor.
+If you email me, I will try to respond if the email is well-tailored.
+I will check all applications which list my name as a potential PhD advisor.
 Please also check out my advising statement.

 • who have built, fixed, and engineered robotics hardware.